Who We Are

 Sarah Jane Harvey, MSc

-Researcher at Inform since 2001, she has an undergraduate degree from the University of Manchester in Comparative Religion and Social Anthropology and a Masters degree from the London School of Economics and Political Science in Social Research Methods (Sociology).
-In September 2009, she began studying for her PhD in the Psychosocial Studies Department at Birkbeck, University of London.
-Her thesis is on the subject of spirituality and childbirth.
-At Inform, her primary responsibility is maintenance of the database of religious movements, but she also responds to many of the enquiries that Inform receives.
-She is particularly interested in Pagan religions and in new Christian movements such as the International Churches of Christ and Peniel Church.
-She has recently guest edited a special issue of The Pomegranate: The International Journal of Pagan Studies (volume 11, no. 1, 2009).
+Researcher at Inform since 2001, Sarah has an undergraduate degree from the University of Manchester in Comparative Religion and Social Anthropology and a Masters degree from the London School of Economics and Political Science in Social Research Methods (Sociology).
+She is currently writing her PhD thesis, entitled ‘A Nicer Birth: Negotiating the Ideal and the Practical in Natural Birth’, in the School of European Culture and Languages, University of Kent.
+At Inform, she responds to many of the enquiries that Inform receives, helps maintain the database of religious movements and manages some of the Inform projects.
+She is particularly interested in Pagan religions, new Christian movements, and millennial movements.
+She has co-edited two volumes in the Routledge-Inform book series, including a volume on prophecy and another on counselling.
 Click here for information on her publications.

 Silke Steidinger, MSc, UKCP reg.